richardhugou/ytdownloader/readme.md

 This will create an executable (ytDownload.exe) in the dist directory.

 Notes
-Make sure to replace <YouTube video URL> with the actual URL of the video you want to download.
+Make sure to replace past in the tkinter simpledialog your <YouTube video URL>.
+It doesn't work offline obviously.
-Ensure that you have an active internet connection.
 The script will display information about the video, and if you created an executable, you can run it directly.
 Feel free to customize the script and share your feedback or improvements!